regolith-linux/regolith-desktop-website/content/_index.md

 ### Productivity First

-Regolith runs [i3](https://i3wm.org/): a popular, fast, and configurable tiling window manager which is great for fast keyboard-driven workflows.
-Regolith integrates i3 with other desktop components such as `i3bar`, `rofication`, `gnome-flashback`, and [`ilia`](https://github.com/regolith-linux/ilia#readme) to provide a complete desktop interface.
+Regolith runs [i3](https://i3wm.org/) and [Sway](https://swaywm.org/): popular, fast, and configurable tiling window managers that are great for productive, keyboard-driven workflows.
+Regolith integrates i3 and Sway with other desktop components such as
+`i3bar`, `rofication`, `i3status-rs`, and [`ilia`](https://github.com/regolith-linux/ilia#readme) to provide a complete desktop experience.

 <--->

 ### GNOME System Management

-By providing a gnome session with [`gnome-flashback`](https://wiki.gnome.org/Projects/GnomeFlashback), Regolith sidesteps much of the complexity of a typical `gnome-shell` based environment while providing simple and consistent system management capabilities.
+By integrating light-weight window managers with `gnome-session`, Regolith sidesteps much of the complexity of a typical `gnome-shell` based environment while providing simple and consistent system management capabilities.